Stefan1612/D-Safe/README.md

 #### IPFS

-We us IPFS for all our core functionality.
+We use IPFS for all our core functionality.

 ### Frontend